Welcome

 Birding Field Trips

-Bring chairs, breakfast food, water and clothing suitable for the weather.
-Binoculars will be available for those without them.
+Bring a picnic, and wear clothing appropriate to the weather.
+Extra binoculars will be available for those who need them.

 Why Birds Matter